smec-ethz/xpektra/docs/index.md

 <img src="assets/xpektra-trans-low.png" alt="drawing" width="400" height="100"/>

-<h3 align="center">Spectral methods made simple</h3>
+<h3 align="center">xpektra: Modular framework for spectral methods</h3>

-xpektra is a framework for spectral methods written entirely in Python.
-It is designed to be a modular and easy to use and extend for spectral methods. xpektra is designed to be high-performance and scalable, capable of running on CPUs, GPUs, and TPUs.
+`xpektra` is a Python library that provides a modularframework for spectral methods.  `xpektra` provide fundamental mathematical building blocks which can be used to construct complex spectral methods.
+It is built on top of JAX and Equinox, making it easy to use spectral methods in a differentiable way.

 </div>